-- Thrombolytics (‘clot-busting’ drugs), such as alteplase, to dissolve the clot that is blocking blood flow to the heart
+- Thrombolytics (‘clot-busting’ drugs) to dissolve the clot that is blocking blood flow to the heart

-- Aspirin or ‘super aspirins’ such as clopidogrel, or other blood thinning medicines such as heparin, to help prevent new clots from forming
+- Aspirin or ‘super aspirins’, or other ‘blood-thinning’ medicines such as heparin, to help prevent new clots from forming

 - Pain relievers, such as morphine, to reduce discomfort

 - Nitroglycerin to treat chest pain (angina) by temporarily opening arterial blood vessels and increasing blood flow to and from the heart

 - Beta blockers, which relax the heart by slowing heartbeat and reducing the force of the heart’s contractions (beats)